CCCCsy7/CCCCsy7.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Senior undergraduate student from [School of Geodesy and Geomatics](http://main.sgg.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/) and also an exchange student in [Univerisy of California, Berkeley](https://www.berkeley.edu) in 23Spring.
+I'm a Senior undergraduate student from [School of Geodesy and Geomatics](http://main.sgg.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/) and also an exchange student in [Univerisy of California, Berkeley](https://www.berkeley.edu) in 2023 Spring.
 My research interest includes computer vision and natural language processing.